Free Scientific Method Worksheet Printables

 How to Write a New Hypothesis?

-2. Next formulate your hypothesis by stating what you think the outcome of the experiment will be.
+2. Next, formulate your hypothesis by stating what you think the experiment’s outcome will be.

 3. Finally, you’ll want to consider possible variables that could impact your results.

-For example, if you’re testing how light affects plant growth, you may want to consider factors such as temperature and water levels in addition to light intensity when writing your hypothesis.
+For example, suppose you’re testing how light affects plant growth.
+In that case, you may want to consider factors such as temperature, water levels, and light intensity when writing your hypothesis.

 What 3 words must be written in a Hypothesis?

-to write a hypothesis, you must use the 3 words, IF and THEN.
+to write a hypothesis, you must use the three words IF and THEN.
 This means that if one thing happens (the “if” part), then something else should happen (the “then” part).
 For example: “If I increase the amount of light that plants are exposed to, then they will grow faster.”

 How to teach the Scientific Method?

-Once they see that the process works, then set up a more complex experiment that they may not easily be able to know the outcome.
-The kids or the class as a whole for younger grades, should record the experiments using the scientific method.
+Once they see that the process works, they should set up a more complex experiment, the outcome of which they may not easily be able to predict.
+For younger grades, the kids or the class as a whole should record the experiments using the scientific method.

 Scientific Method Activities – Free Printable Pack